Aadil101/savings-data-analysis/README.md

 -   Find the points with high leverage and Cook’s distance.

-Observations 2, 4, 8, and 9 have large cook’s distances, however the
-cook’s distances for observations 2 and 4 are far higher than those of 8 and 9.
-This means that observations 2 and 4 are more likely influential, as they have considerable influence on the least-squares estimates (upon removal from the data set each would cause a large difference in squared distance between original *β̂* and $\\hat{\\beta\_i}$.
+Observations 2, 4, 8, and 9 have large cook’s distances, however the cook’s distances for observations 2 and 4 are far higher than those of 8 and 9.
+This means that observations 2 and 4 are more likely influential, as they have considerable influence on the least-squares estimates (upon removal from the data set each would cause a large difference in squared distance between original *β̂* and *β̂*<sub>i</sub>.
 Furthermore, only the hat values for observations 2, 4, and 9 exceed twice the mean hat value, indicating those as points with high leverage.

 ### Part (c)

 -   Plot “Studentized Residuals vs Leverage Plot” that you see in the above link.
 Which regions in this plot corresponds to leverage points, pure leverage and influential regions.
 Detect the points in each region.

 ``` r
 ols_rsdlev_plot(model)